Hunger Day for companies

 With your help Red Cross volunteers provide quick and effective aid to those who need it the most: survivors of natural disasters and war around the world and victims of sudden traumatic events and crises in Finland.

-The Hunger Day collection is up and running during September and October.
-The box collection will hit the streets in Finland on 26–28 September 2024.
+The Hunger Day collection is up and running during September.
+The box collection will hit the streets in Finland on 25–27 September 2025.

 Companies participating in the Hunger Day collection are a link in the unique chain of aid.
-By donating your company can access the communication materials.
+By donating more than 400 euros, you'll get access the communication materials you can use to communicate your sustainability act to customers and other stakeholders.

 This is how a company can participate